eliasbenussi/eliasbenussi.github.io/_drafts/concurrent-parallel-and-async-disambiguation.markdown

 (the other shoe)
 -->

-In practice this is really useful when it is important to be able to carry on and be responsive while lengthy computations are being executed (e.g. servers, GUI, etc).
+In practice, this is really useful when it is important to be able to carry on and be responsive while lengthy computations are being executed (e.g. servers, GUI, etc).